 But you are only part way there after you replace your first or second generation flat screen.
-Unless your new TV has a Roku TV built-in, then you need to purchase a Roku to receive streaming media channels, like Art Stream Videos, in your home or place of business.
+Unless your new TV has a Roku TV built-in (check it), then you need to purchase a Roku to receive streaming media channels, like Art Stream Videos, in your home or place of business.

-With the exception of the Roku Streaming Stick and Express (see below), Rokus are black, hockey puck-shaped boxes that plug into your TV via your HDMI port.
+With the exception of the Roku Streaming Stick, Rokus are black, hockey puck-shaped boxes that plug into your TV via your HDMI port.
 Rokus have an extremely easy to use remote; shortcut buttons for running some popular apps like Amazon Video; and the top “Ultra” model also accepts voice commands.
 And search is a snap.
 However, you need a decent Wi-Fi internet connection for receiving the signal.

 Match Your Roku to Your TV.
-As you would expect, Rokus are available at Amazon or directly from Roku.
-You can also purchase Rokus at most standard retailers like Walmart or Best Buy, but you need to be careful you are getting the right one.
-The Roku you select must meet the minimal hardware requirements necessary to experience the type of video supported on your TV: HD (1,920 pixel x 1,080 pixel), 4K/UHD (3,840p x2,160p), and now, HDR with even higher dynamic color range (not resolution).
+Rokus are available at Amazon or directly from Roku.
+You can also purchase Rokus at most standard retailers like Walmart or Best Buy, but you need to be somewhat careful you are getting the right one.
+The Roku you select must meet the minimal hardware requirements necessary to experience the type of video supported on your TV: HD (1,920 pixel x 1,080 pixel), 4K/UHD (3,840 pixel x2,160 pixel), and now, HDR with even higher dynamic color range (not resolution).
 Here’s what you need:

 Roku Ultra.
-The Ultra has all the features of the Premier+ but adds a USB port and an optical digital audio out for plugging into your home theater’s receiver.
+Just get the best one.
+The Ultra has a USB port and an optical digital audio out for plugging into your home theater’s receiver.
 It is currently the only Roku with voice search when using the remote, although voice search is not very well done, at least yet, on Roku.
-The Ultra’s list cost is $130 but you can find it on Amazon for around $118.
-If you are planning to get or have a home theater, the Ultra is only $20 more than the Premiere+, making the Ultra a no-brainer.
+The Ultra’s list cost is now only $99.99 (down from $130).
+If you are planning to get or have a home theater, the Ultra is only $20 more than the Roku Premiere+, making the Ultra a no-brainer.

 Roku Stick/Roku Express/Roku Express+.
-These are less expensive devices designed for old fashioned Standard Definition (SD) 720p x 576p TVs and HD TVs.
-But if you only want to run Art Stream Videos on an HD or SD TV and are on a tight budget, then you can get by with one of these inexpensive candy bar shaped devices.
+These are less expensive devices designed for old fashioned Standard Definition (SD) 720p x 576 pixel TVs and HD TVs.
+But if you only want to run Art Stream Videos on an older TV and are on a very tight budget, then you can get by with one of these inexpensive candy bar shaped devices.

 HDMI Cables.
 You may need to get the latest HDMI 2.0a cables to properly transmit all the HDR data from your new Roku or 4K Blu-ray player to your new HDR TV.